secture/osom-password-manager-api/README.md

 2. Install dependencies
 3. Copy the `.env.example` to `.env` and fill the `APP_KEY` value.
 If you want to customize another value feel free.
 4. `npm run start` 🎉

+## API REST

+You can find Swagger documentation in `http://localhost:3333/docs` (or in the port you configured)